Cosby lawyers claim DA trying to keep black women, white men off jury

 NORRISTOWN, Pa. — On Tuesday, Bill Cosby's defense team accused prosecutors of trying to keep older white men off the jury for his sexual assault retrial.
 On Wednesday, they switched gears and claimed the district attorney was purposely striking black women from the panel.

-The accusation led to a tense argument in the Pennsylvania courtroom before the judge adjourned to discuss the matter, but he indicated he was unlikely to side with Cosby's lawyers.
+The accusation led to a tense argument in the Pennsylvania courtroom.
+After the judge indicated he was unlikely to side with Cosby's lawyers, they agreed to leave their objection on the record and continue with jury selection.

 "At this stage, it does not appear that there is any discriminatory attempt," Montgomery County Judge Steven O'Neill said.